David Schultz (professional wrestler): Battery on John Stossel

 Schultz had a notorious encounter on December 28, 1984, with 20/20 reporter John Stossel while Stossel was backstage at Madison Square Garden doing a story about professional wrestling's secrets.
-During an interview Stossel told Schultz that he thought pro wrestling was fake and Schultz's response was to hit Stossel in the head twice, knocking him to the floor each time.
+During an interview Stossel told Schultz that he thought pro wrestling was fake (which was already widely assumed) and Schultz's response was to slap Stossel in the head twice, knocking him to the floor each time.
 The attack, which attracted a large amount of media coverage, was later aired on national television including ABC News which reported that the network had received more than 1,000 calls from viewers inquiring about Stossel's health.

 Marvin Kohn, a deputy commissioner at the New York State Athletic Commission, had been present at the arena during the incident and immediately suspended Schultz for his actions.
 Although called by Commissioner Jose Torres to attend a hearing before the commission, Kohn later reported that Schultz had written a letter to the commission admitting "that he had acted improperly and apologized both to the commission and to Mr. Stossel" and further stated "I admit the allegations ...
 I intend the commission to know that I did not intend to hurt John Stossel.
 I apologize to the commission and to John Stossel."